Public conference on 18 March 2025

 The study Léman Plastic Actioncompleted in 2024, is based on a modelling approach and shows that 100 tonnes of plastic enter the lake every year.
 It also points to other factors not detected in the study Pla'stockThese include tyre dust, paint from facades and roads, and residues from synthetic sports surfaces.

-In order to make as many people as possible aware of this growing threat to the health of ecosystems and humans, the ASL is organising, in partnership with the University of Geneva, a public conference on 18 March 2025 at the Campus Biotech in Geneva, which will give the floor to a number of specialists in the field.
-The evening will provide an opportunity to review the current state of research and existing data in the Lake Geneva and Swiss regions, to discuss the most important sources, and to propose solutions for reducing this insidious pollution.
+In order to make as many people as possible aware of this growing threat to the health of ecosystems and humans, the ASL, in partnership with the University of Geneva, organised a public conference on 18 March 2025 at the Campus Biotech in Geneva, at which a number of specialists in the field gave their views.
+The evening provided an opportunity to review the current state of research and existing data in the Lake Geneva and Swiss regions, to discuss the most important sources, and to propose solutions to reduce this insidious pollution.

 WELCOME ADDRESS